What is CMP's Proposed Transmission Corridor?

 Why the CMP Corridor is Bad for Maine’s Forests and Wildlife

-CMP’s proposed project would cut 53 miles of new transmission line corridor through undeveloped parts of Maine’s North Woods.
+CMP’s proposal would cut 53 miles of new transmission line through undeveloped parts of Maine’s North Woods.
 The damage would fragment the largest contiguous temperate forest in North America and perhaps the world.

 - This destruction would clear trees and plants through 263 wetlands, across 115 streams, and near remote Beattie Pond.